okeefem3/firebase-workshop-web/README.md

     * https://code.visualstudio.com/
     * https://www.jetbrains.com/webstorm/
     * Other editors like Sublime and Atom also work well
+* Run `npm install` from the root app directory to install app dependencies
+* run `npm install` from the /functions directory to install cloud functions dependencies
 * Once you have the project set up, from the root directory you can run `ng serve` and point your browser to http://localhost:4200/
-* The recomended browsers to use would be Google Chrome or Mozilla Firefox
+* The recomended browsers to use for development would be Google Chrome or Mozilla Firefox
     * https://www.google.com/chrome/
     * https://www.mozilla.org/en-US/